MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-log-analytics.md

 #customer intent: As a user, I want to learn how to enable File Integrity Monitoring with the Log Analytics agent so that I can track and identify changes in my environment.
 ---

-# Enable file integrity monitoring with the MMA
+# Enable file integrity monitoring (Log Analytics agent)

 In the Defender for Servers plan in Microsoft Defender for Cloud, [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.